Does my house require flood insurance?

 Who delineates the flood zones?

-FEMA provides funding to update or re-delineate flood maps across the nation.
-They work through CTP’s cooperative technical partners to coordinate the mapping efforts.
 A third party contractor is hired to do mapping and H&H modeling that is used to delineate the flood zones on your communities FIRM’s throughout the process.
-FEMA, the CTP, and the contractor engage the communities and their citizens for input
+FEMA, the CTP,

 Who enforces the flood zone regulations?